jshakes/jshakespeare2019/content/posts/2018-01-03-a-primer-on-bat-the-cryptocurrency-aiming-to-fix-online-advertising.md

 The ads that Brave users can opt in to seeing will be different to the kind of ads we’re used to.
 Brave will use its own ad exchange, which will serve only carefully vetted, lightweight, UX-compliant, non-snooping ads.
 The ads will be served from a local ad cache, so there is no need for them to send any data remotely, nor will they rely on third party information about the user in order to serve ads in a relevant way.
 Since the user already trusts their browser, it is not a violation of privacy for the Brave ad exchange to use local data such as browsing history.
 Even analytics data about an ad’s impressions and click-through rates, metrics that are vital for advertisers in order to know the effectiveness of a campaign, will maintain the user’s anonymity through the user of zero-knowledge proofs.

-{% include components/figure.html src="/assets/images/post_images/bat-diagram.png" caption="The user/publisher/advertiser payment model on which BAT is based.
-From https://basicattentiontoken.org/" %}
+{{< figure src="/post_images/bat-diagram.png" caption="The user/publisher/advertiser payment model on which BAT is based.
+From https://basicattentiontoken.org/" >}}

 Because BAT is not tethered to Brave, it could have many applications outside of web browsing.
 If successful, we could see its use in on-demand streaming services or in video games, where BAT accrued by watching interstitial or in-game ads could be redeemed against subscription fees.
 It is this open-endedness that makes the project such an exciting prospect.